Detention of Patrick Zaki: Detention

 On 8 February, Zaki was brought to a public prosecutor’s office and prosecutors ordered his detention for 15 days pending investigations into allegations of spreading fake news and calling for unauthorised protests.
 The chief prosecutor denied allegations of police torture.
 On 10 March, the Egyptian authorities suspended prison visits to prevent the spread of COVID-19, but did not introduce alternative means of communication between families and detainees as prescribed by Egyptian law.
-Zaki suffers from asthma and was at particular risk if exposed to COVID-19 in Tora Prison.
+Zaki has asthma and was at particular risk if exposed to COVID-19 in Tora Prison.
 On 5 May 2020, Supreme State Security prosecutors (SSSP) renewed his detention for 15 days pending investigations without Zaki or his lawyer present.
 The prison authorities failed to transfer him to the SSSP for seven weeks to attend his detention renewal session.
 On 7 October 2020 his detention was extended for a further 45 days.
 In November 2020 three senior staff members of the Egyptian Initiative for Personal Rights were also arrested, including the executive director, Gasser Abdel-Razek, on terrorism-related charges after they had met Western diplomats to discuss Egypt's human rights situation in Egypt.
 They were released at the beginning of December following international pressure, however on 6 December Patrick Zaki's sentence was extended.
 On 17 January 2021 his detention was renewed for a further 15 days.